ryanm-plastic-recycling/MacMarket/README.md

    ```bash
    python -c "import pyotp; print(pyotp.random_base32())"
    ```
-5. The `user_tickers` table defined in `schema.sql` stores custom ticker lists, so no additional setup is required.
+6. The `user_tickers` table defined in `schema.sql` stores custom ticker lists, so no additional setup is required.
    If your database was created before the `otp_enabled` column was added, run:
    ```sql
    ALTER TABLE users ADD COLUMN otp_enabled BOOLEAN DEFAULT FALSE;
    ```
-6. Configure the `DATABASE_URL` environment variable if different from the default (`mysql+mysqlconnector://macmarket_user:MarketLLMftw2020Brentwood@localhost:3306/macmarket`) defined in `backend/app/database.py`.
+7. Configure the `DATABASE_URL` environment variable if different from the default (`mysql+mysqlconnector://macmarket_user:MarketLLMftw2020Brentwood@localhost:3306/macmarket`) defined in `backend/app/database.py`.
+Environment variables are loaded from a `.env` file automatically if present.
-7. Optionally set `API_DAILY_QUOTA` to limit requests per IP (default `1000`).
+8. Optionally set `API_DAILY_QUOTA` to limit requests per IP (default `1000`).
    Set `OPENAI_API_KEY` to enable macro signal generation.
-8. The login page uses Google reCAPTCHA (v2).
+9. The login page uses Google reCAPTCHA (v2).
 The default site key is `6Lcu13grAAAAAMTzxfk-P3JUjd9Au8LEddHXRATW` and the default secret key is `6Lcu13grAAAAAHhpUM7ba7SLORGjd_XNYnta1WGJ`.
 You can override the secret by setting the `RECAPTCHA_SECRET` environment variable.
-9. Start the API on your preferred port (e.g. 9500):
+10. Start the API on your preferred port (e.g. 9500):
    ```bash
    uvicorn app:app --reload --host 0.0.0.0 --port 9500
    ```
-10. Navigate to `http://localhost:9500/index.html` for the main dashboard.
+11. Navigate to `http://localhost:9500/index.html` for the main dashboard.
 The backend also serves `login.html`, `account.html`, `tickers.html`, and `admin.html` so you can visit them directly via `/login.html`, `/account.html`, `/tickers.html`, and `/admin.html`.
-11. Additional pages `signals.html` and `journal.html` provide interfaces for the signals, journal, positions, and recommendations endpoints.
+12. Additional pages `signals.html` and `journal.html` provide interfaces for the signals, journal, positions, and recommendations endpoints.

 ### Risk Management Module